JiscPER/jper/docs/API.md

     * YYYY-MM-DD will be considered equivalent to YYYY-MM-DDT00:00:00Z
 * page - Optional; defaults to 1.
 Page number of results to return.
 * pageSize - Optional; defaults to 25, maximum 100.
 Number of results per page to return.

+If any of the required parameters are missing, or fall outside the allowed range, you will receive a 400 (Bad Request) and an error message in the body:

+    HTTP 1.1  400 Bad Request
+    Content-Type: application/json

+    {
+        "error" : "<human readable error message>"
+    }

 The response will be a 200 OK, with the following body